Last Updated on January 13, 2022 by Danny

 What drumsticks do professionals use?

 This is like asking what drums do professionals use.
-Professionals use drumsticks that are best suited to their playing style and genre of music.
-There is no golden standard, and it’s entirely up to the professional.
+Professionals use drumsticks that are best suited to their musical style.
+The best drumsticks for them is whatever meets their drumming requirements and personal preference..
+There is no one ideal stick; different professionals use different sticks.

 What are the best drum sticks you can buy?

 Typically the best drumsticks are 5A or 7A, depending on your preference.
-7A is the best thin drumstick, while the 5A is an average drumstick that can be used with all electronic drums.
+7A is the best thin drumstick, while the 5A is an average drumstick that can be used for playing electronic drums of all kinds (they can be used for all kinds of drumming styles too)!